signalfx/signalfx-agent/docs/imm-otel.md

-# Deploy the SignalFx Smart Agent and OpenTelemetry Collector for Infrastructure Monitoring
+# Deploy the SignalFx Smart Agent and OpenTelemetry Collector for SignalFx Infrastructure Monitoring

 SignalFx Infrastructure Monitoring helps you gather metrics related to your system's performance.
 Metrics provide information about processes running inside the system, including counters, cumulative counters, and gauges.